 MDR overcomes the limitations of traditional managed security services, which tend to be focused on the monitoring of particular technologies (often customer-owned) and may not provide a high level of detection coverage and the outcomes needed to identify and defend against more advanced attacks.

 MDR providers place a stronger emphasis on threat hunting and the detection of unknown threats.
 This is through the aggregation and analysis of a wider range of security telemetry and use of behavioural-based detection tools.
 While some providers deliver MDR by focusing solely on Endpoint Detection and Response (EDR) technologies, others, such as Redscan, are capable of leveraging a wider range of toolsets and are more agnostic in their approach.

 However, as Bloor’s Market Guide points out, MDR services aren’t just focused on detection.
 MDR providers also aim to deliver the actionable outcomes organisations need to respond more swiftly when incidents occur.
 This includes automated response actions to contain and disrupt threats before they can cause damage.

 Bloor’s report identifies a number of important features that organisations considering an MDR service should look for when evaluating providers:

 With technology being only as good as the people using it, one defining characteristic of effective MDR is human expertise.
 A good MDR provider should provide experienced security experts that are capable of detecting and responding to threats 24/7 across a wide range of environments.
-Rising cloud adoption means that cloud expertise and support for hybrid environments should be key considerations when choosing a provider.
+Rising cloud adoption means that cloud security services expertise and support for hybrid environments should be key considerations when choosing a provider.